Table of Contents

 Another benefit of such a system is that when the storm moves away from the neighbourhood mentioned, the neighbourhood then generates full (or near) power again and will help to back up the other homes and neighbourhoods that are clouded by that storm.

 Particularly large storms can have a significant impact on the power production of a distributed solar power system like the one I mentioned above due to the fact that storms consist of clouds which will shade the solar panels.
 This would have to be addressed with backup generators, which is feasible.
 All power plants will fail or have to be temporarily shut off at some point, they will require backup in the event of breakdowns, for maintenance, etc.

 Cost of Backup Solar Panels

-Example: If you were to purchase twice as many solar panels to compensate for shortages due to cloudy weather for example, your setup would generate twice as much electricity, therefore, the overall cost is the roughly same.
-The reason why it is not exactly the same is because economies of scale results in the 400 MW power plant being cheaper.
+Example: If you were to purchase twice as many solar panels to compensate for shortages due to cloudy weather for example, your solar system would generate twice as much electricity, therefore, the overall cost is the roughly same.
+The reason it is not exactly the same is because economies of scale results in the 400 MW power plant being cheaper.

-In the case of a grid-tie solar setup (connecting the panels to the electricity grid to offset your electricity usage), if you purchased twice as many panels to ensure that your electricity bill never exceeds a certain amount, then you save twice as much on your electricity bill because the setup will generate twice as much electricity, and hence reverse your meter twice as much.
+In the case of a grid-tie solar system (connecting the panels to the electricity grid to offset your electricity usage), if you purchased twice as many panels to ensure that your electricity bill never exceeds a certain amount, then you save twice as much on your electricity bill because the system will generate twice as much electricity, and hence reverse your meter twice as much.